A schematic showing the location of MOXIE and other major instruments. Credit NASA/JPL-Caltec

 - To meet these first two requirements for at least 10 operational cycles after delivery.
 Since MOXIE is expected to operate in all seasons and at all times of day and night on Mars, these requirements are intended to be satisfied under worst-case environmental conditions, including during a dust storm, if possible.

-The future ISRU technology would need to be scaled up about 200 times to autonomously provide at least 24 metric tons (MT) of liquid oxygen (LOX) for ascent vehicle propellant in the 16 months preceding the launch of a human crew to Mars.
+To support a human mission, MOXIE would need to be scaled up about 200 times to autonomously produce at least 24 metric tons (MT) of liquid oxygen (LOX) for ascent vehicle propellant in the 16 months preceding the launch of a human crew to Mars.
+It is anticipated that this unit would weigh approximately 1 ton and be powered by the same 25-30 kW plant that would support the human mission on arrival of the astronauts.

-Based on conversion efficiency calculated from flow rates and composition measurements, SOXE control parameters such as CO2 input flow rate, temperature, and applied voltage are used to optimize O2 production under Mars environmental conditions.
+production is optimized for the under current Mars environmental conditions by means of parameters specified in four command tables.
 The cooled exhausts are then filtered to satisfy planetary protection requirements and vented from the Rover.
 Process telemetry is reported to the Rover for downlink.

 Farley, K.A., Williford, K.H., Stack, K.M. et al. Mars 2020 Mission Overview.
 Space Sci Rev 216,